Screenly/Anthias/docs/developer-documentation.md

 To simplify development of the server module of Anthias, we've created a Docker container.
 This is intended to run on your local machine with the Anthias repository mounted as a volume.

+> [!IMPORTANT]
-Do note that Anthias is using Docker's [buildx](https://docs.docker.com/engine/reference/commandline/buildx/) for the image builds.
+> Anthias is using Docker's [buildx](https://docs.docker.com/engine/reference/commandline/buildx/) for the image builds.
 This is used both for cross compilation as well as for local caching.
 You might need to run `docker buildx create --use` first.

 Assuming you're in the source code repository, simply run: